Take a look at the little guy in the photo below. This little guy, a common earthworm, is completely safe to eat, as long as you cook it.

 When humans eat earthworms, they remove the “soil” from the intestinal tract of the worm (which is basically the whole worm) and then cook it well.
 Dogs, of course, like their earthworms raw and straight from the ground.

 In short, although rare, dogs can be infected with the giant kidney worm (Dioctopyma renale), from eating earthworms.
-This is a very dangerous parasite which infects the abdomen and kidneys of dogs.
+This is a very dangerous parasite that infects the abdomen and kidneys of dogs.
 It can ultimately destroy the kidneys.
 The worms are very large and can reach 40 inches (103 centimeters) in length.

 Normally it is quite rare in pet dogs, but when dogs eat raw fish, frogs, and certain ground worms such as the common earthworm, the giant kidney worm can come along for the ride.
 It is also possible for dogs to acquire the parasite by drinking muddy water harboring mud-worms, which in their larval form may be infected with the parasite.